 \subsection{Positivity and extended geometric finiteness}

-Recall that a \emph{relatively hyperbolic pair} is the data of a finitely generated group $\Gamma$ an a collection $\mathcal P$ of finitely many conjugacy classes of subgroups that we will call \emph{cusp groups}, such that there exists a proper isometric action of $\Gamma$ on a Gromov hyperbolic space $X$ for which each $P\in \mathcal P$ fixes a point $x_P \in \partial_\infty X$ and such that $\Gamma$ acts cocompactly on the complement of a $\Gamma$-invariant collection of horoballs centered at the $x_P$.
-The prototypical example (which is the one we are interested in here) is when $\Gamma$ is a Fuchsian group with finite covolume, $\mathcal P$ is the collection of cyclic subgroups generated by unipotent elements, and $X= \Hb$.
+Recall that a \emph{relatively hyperbolic pair} is the data of a finitely generated group $\Gamma$ and a collection $\mathcal P$ of finitely many conjugacy classes of subgroups that we will call \emph{cusp groups}, such that there exists a proper isometric action of $\Gamma$ on a Gromov hyperbolic space $X$ for which each $P\in \mathcal P$ fixes a point $x_P \in \partial_\infty X$ and such that $\Gamma$ acts cocompactly on the complement of a $\Gamma$-invariant collection of horoballs centered at the $x_P$.
+The prototypical example (which is the one we are interested in here) is when $\Gamma$ is a Fuchsian group with finite covolume, $\mathcal P$ is the collection of conjugacy classes of cyclic subgroups generated by unipotent elements, and $X= \Hb$.

 Recently, several definitions have been proposed to generalize the notion of Anosov representation to relatively hyperbolic pairs.
-While the notion of \emph{relatively Anosov representation}, introduced independently by Kapovick--Leeb \cite{KL} and Zhu \cite{Zhu}, forces the image of the cusp groups to be quasi-unipotent, Weisman introduced in \cite{Weisman} the broader notion of \emph{extended geometrically finite (EGF) representation}, which is less constraining on the algebraic nature of the cusp group and allows to study transitions between representations for which the image of a parabolic subgroup is unipotent and representations where this image becomes diagonalizable.
+While the notion of \emph{relatively Anosov representation}, introduced independently by Kapovich--Leeb \cite{KL} and Zhu \cite{Zhu}, forces the image of the cusp groups to be quasi-unipotent, Weisman introduced in \cite{Weisman} the broader notion of \emph{extended geometrically finite (EGF) representation}, which is less constraining on the image of cusp groups and allows to study transitions between representations such that cusp groups have unipotent image and representations for which this image is diagonalisable.